varnish/varnish-wiki/source/content/tutorials/varnish/vcl.rst

 **vcl_hit:**

-- called when a cache look-up is successful
+- called when a cache lookup is successful
-- object being hit maybe stale if:
+- object being hit may be stale if:
     - it can have a zero, or
-    - negative ttl with only grace, or
+    - negative TTL with only grace, or
     - keep time left
 - terminates with `return(action)`
 - action types: